 This Annual Report contains certain forward looking statements that have been made by the directors in good faith based on the information available at the time of the approval of the Annual Report.
 By their nature, such forward looking statements involve risks and uncertainties because they relate to events and depend on circumstances that will or may occur in the future.
 Actual results may differ from those expressed in such statements.

-This Strategic Report was approved by the Board of Directors on 11 December 2014 and signed on its behalf.
+This Strategic Report was approved by the Board of Directors on 11 December 2014.

-Richard Clemmey
+Richard Clemmey Managing Director